Market schedule

 NPORT-PandNPORT-EXfilings, and parses the latest transformed SEC filing output that yields a stable holdings roster - the parser extracts repeated

-Item C.1holding blocks and normalizes issuer, identifier, amount, value, asset-type, issuer-type, country, and currency fields - the response explicitly degrades when Datastream finds holdings but one or more rows are missing stable title or value fields in the transformed filing output
+Item C.1holding blocks and normalizes issuer, identifier, amount, value, asset-type, issuer-type, country, and currency fields - the response explicitly degrades when SEC API finds holdings but one or more rows are missing stable title or value fields in the transformed filing output

 First-party status